 - ii.
-Coverage of the various schemes in terms of eligible target beneficiaries, services, geographies etc. and analyse the reasons for non-coverage, if applicable. - iii.
-Key bottlenecks/issues & challenges in the implementation mechanism like governance mechanism, capacity constraints at state, district & block & below block level i.e. both technical and administrative, supporting stakeholder & community engagement, timeliness, regularities, stakeholder conflict of interest, IEC, on-ground coordination with other programmes /departments and issues in the bottom-up district-level planning and in monitoring and evaluations of various development schemes. - iv.
-Quality of assets created/services provided under the schemes and see how far these assets/services benefited the end beneficiaries. - v.
-Convergence within and across Umbrella schemes and CSS schemes, and gaps in sectoral outcomes (as in the sectoral approach).
+Coverage of the Umbrella Program for Development of Scheduled Castes, Scheduled Tribes, Minorities and other Vulnerable groups in terms of eligible target beneficiaries, services, geographies etc. and analyse the reasons for noncoverage, if applicable. - iii.
+Key bottlenecks/issues & challenges in the implementation mechanism like governance mechanism, capacity constraints at state, district & block & below block level i.e. both technical and administrative, supporting stakeholder & community engagement, timeliness, regularities, stakeholder conflict of interest, IEC, supply chain mechanism, sufficiency of drugs/supplies, on-ground coordination with other programmes/ departments. - iv.
+Quality of assets created/services provided under the Umbrella Program for Development of Scheduled Castes, Scheduled Tribes, Minorities and other Vulnerable groups and see how far these assets/services benefited the end beneficiaries. - v.
+Convergence within and across Umbrella schemes and CSS schemes, and gaps in sectoral outcomes

-For scheme-specific analysis and preparation of Appendix 2 of the Final Evaluation Report (as specified in para 10 of this TOR), the scheme-specific areas of inquiry in Appendix IV (E-J) of this RFP should also be taken into consideration.
+For scheme-specific analysis and preparation of Appendix 2 of the Final Evaluation Report (as specified in Part C,5 of this TOR), the scheme-specific areas of inquiry placed at Appendix IV of this RFP should also be taken into consideration.

-c.
-Cross-sectional Thematic Assessment

-The cross-sectional themes based on which the Umbrella scheme and each CSS scheme will be assessed may include:

-- i.
-Accountability and transparency

-- ii.
-Direct/indirect employment generation

-- iii.
-Gender mainstreaming

-- iv.
-Climate change & sustainability

-- v.
-Role of Tribal Sub-Plan (TSP) and Scheduled Caste Sub-Plan component of the scheme in mainstreaming of Tribal and Scheduled Caste population

-- vi.
-Use of IT/Technology in driving efficiency

-- vii.
-Stakeholder & beneficiary behavioural change

-- viii.
-Research and Development

-- ix.
-Unlocking synergies with other government programmes

-- x.
-Reforms & regulations

-- xi.
+- c.
+The analysis of sectoral performance and Umbrella programmes' contribution to the performance will primarily be based on meta-analysis whereas the individual CSS scheme-wise analysis will be based on the field study as well as scheme-wise secondary data analysis.
+The findings of scheme-wise analysis will feed into the broader Umbrella programme & sectoral findings through a synthesis of these Umbrella-level and scheme-wise approaches. - d.
+Cross-sectional Thematic Assessment: The cross-sectional themes based on which the Umbrella scheme and each CSS scheme will be assessed may include: - i.
+Accountability and transparency - ii.
+Direct/indirect employment generation - iii.
+Gender mainstreaming - iv.
+Climate change & sustainability - v.
+Use of IT/Technology in driving efficiency - vi.
+Stakeholder & beneficiary behavioural change - vii.
+Research and Development - viii.
+Unlocking synergies with other government programmes - ix.
+Reforms & regulations - x.
 Impact on and role of private sector, community and civil society/NGOs in the scheme.

-d.
+e.
 Prioritization of Schemes: